I am oftentimes asked about the required E2 visa investment amount.

 The “substantial” investment requirement for the E2 Visa

-One major aspect of the E2 Visa to understand is that the investment must be “substantial.”
+In order to get an E2 Visa, your investment must be “substantial.”
 Unfortunately “substantial” is not specifically defined in the regulations.
 However, there is some guidance that can be found in the foreign affairs manual(FAM).
 The FAM says that substantial means that the investment is:

 (1) substantial in a proportional sense(proportionality test)